-When you use Java for programming, you must implement the predefined handlers provided by Function Compute.
-For event handler functions, the following two predefined handlers are available:
+When you program in Java, you must implement the interfaces provided by Function Compute.
+The fc-java-core library defines the following two interfaces for event handlers.

-data and return the execution result.
-You must read the input data from input streams and then write the execution result to output streams. -
+Uses streams to receive the input event data and returns the execution result.
+You must read the input data from input streams and then write the execution result to output streams.

-This handler uses the POJO type, which allows you to customize the input and output of the handler.
+Uses the plain old Java object (POJO) type to receive the input event and returns responses.
+You can customize the input and output of the handler.
 Both the input and output must be of the POJO type.

 StreamRequestHandler